VTY1999/Bookstore/README.md

 # Bookstore App

-> Bookstore is a single page website that allows you to display a list of books built with React and redux .
-You can add new books and remove any selected book.
+> The bookstore is a single-page website that allows you to display a list of books built with React and redux.
+You can add new books and remove any selected books.

 ![Screenshot](https://github.com/VTY1999/Bookstore/blob/styling/src/Images/Screenshot%20(118).png)